cereniyim/llm-story-generator/README.md

 REST API (uses FastAPI under the hood) based web service designed to run on local machines that creates stories using Strava data.

 Users are authenticated through Strava.
 Web service allows users to get their last 3 activities.
+Available through GET /activities/ endpoint.

-Then, an LLM model generates a story around 50 words for a given activity (might be a ride) based on the speed (as max_speed), distance, time (as moving_time) and the elevation (as total_elevation_gain) of each activity.
+An LLM model generates a story around 50 words for a given activity (might be a ride) based on the speed (as max_speed), distance, time (as moving_time) and the elevation (as total_elevation_gain) of each activity.
+Available through PUT /activities/ endpoint.

 Moreover, users can list their processed activities.
+Available through GET /activities/processed/ endpoint.

 The service has 3 endpoints in `activities` namespace: